Bernardo-MG/maven-site-fixer/readme.md

 ## Features

-The project is composed by a small set of tools each offering solutions to a problem or limitation:
+The project is composed by a small set of tools each offering solutions to a problem or limitation posed by Doxia:

 - Upgrading XHTML to HTML5.
 - Various corrections, such as fixing report headings.